 4.7.
 Personal data protection Law and Big Data.

-Big data are probably the biggest concern for data protection nowadays, as we have seen data protection legislation develops along with worrisome technological developments.
-Well, the current challenge to face is how to deal with these enormous amounts of data, that could be used in order to profile large numbers of people and could be shared with little if no effort at all.
+The abuse of big data is one of the major concerns for data protection nowadays, as we have seen data protection legislation develops along with worrisome technological developments.
+Well, the current challenge to face is how to deal with these enormous amounts of data, that could be used in order to profile both large numbers of people or single individuals and could be shared with little if no effort at all.

-Both E.U. and Chinese rules adopt a principle of data minimization, that if thoroughly applied could stern the risks connected with big data.
+Both E.U. and Chinese rules adopt a principle of data minimization, that if thoroughly applied could stern the risks connected with the abuse of big data.